Tanmoy5611/hotel-management-system/README.md

 ## What Makes These Tests Good

-These tests follow the course best practices:
+These tests follow testing best practices:

 - **Independent:** Test data is cleaned and recreated for predictable results.
 - **Repeatable:** Tests can run many times with the same outcome.